Mailu/Mailu/DOKPLOY_SETUP.md

 If you want to access the mail server via standard ports (80/443) through Dokploy's Traefik reverse proxy:

-1. We already removed 80/443 host bindings from `docker-compose.yml`.
+1. We already removed 80/443 host bindings and added Traefik labels in `docker-compose.yml` under the `front` service.
+Traefik will route Host(`mail.lgucalapan.ph`) to the container on port 80 and redirect HTTP→HTTPS automatically.

-2. **Configure Dokploy Domains** in the Service settings:
+2. Option A — Labels only (preferred): If your Dokploy Traefik is configured to honor Docker labels for Compose services, no extra UI config is required.
+Ensure DNS for `mail.lgucalapan.ph` points to this server and Traefik can reach the service network.

+3. Option B — Dokploy Domains UI: If labels are not honored in your setup, configure Domains:
-   - Add domain: `mail.lgucalapan.ph`
+  - Domain: `mail.lgucalapan.ph`
   - Container: `front`
   - Container Port: `80`
   - SSL: Enable Let's Encrypt

 3. Traefik will handle SSL termination and route traffic to the front container.